Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 - **Illuminate dark areas**: Light naturally dark areas of the character or object (such as the underside, back, or shadow areas).
 - **Ambient/fill lighting**: Create ambient or fill lighting that doesn't change with camera rotation.
-- **Static highlights**: Add static highlights or rim lights that remain constant regardless of camera angle.

 ### Combining Both Approaches